 India appends air, rail trips with Bangladesh

-(MENAFN) India has implemented significant measures in response to escalating unrest in Bangladesh, where widespread student protests over job quotas have led to the resignation and departure of the prime minister.
-In anticipation of potential repercussions, Indian authorities have suspended air and rail travel connections with Bangladesh.
+(MENAFN) India has taken decisive measures to address the escalating political unrest in Bangladesh by suspending air and rail travel between the two countries.
+This move follows significant unrest in Bangladesh, where mass student protests over perceived discriminatory job quotas have led to the resignation and flight of Prime Minister Sheikh Hasina.

-The decision affects major services such as the Maitree Express and the Bandhan Express, critical links between the two neighboring countries.
-Furthermore, Indian airlines, including Air India and IndiGo, have canceled flights to and from Dhaka, the capital of Bangladesh.
+On Monday, Indian Railways announced the suspension of cross-border rail services, including the Maitree Express and the Bandhan Express, which are key transportation links between India and Bangladesh.
+This decision comes as part of a broader response to the ongoing crisis across the border.

-On the ground, the Border Security Force has intensified its presence along the extensive 4,000-kilometer border that separates India and Bangladesh.
-Acting Director General Daljit Singh Chaudhary and senior officials have relocated to Kolkata, strategically positioned along West Bengal, which shares a significant portion of the border with Bangladesh.
-They will oversee India's response to the unfolding crisis from this vantage point.
+In addition to rail service suspensions, Indian airlines, including the national carrier Air India and budget airline IndiGo, have canceled all flights to and from Dhaka, the capital of Bangladesh.
+These cancellations are aimed at ensuring the safety of passengers and preventing any potential disruptions due to the volatile situation in Bangladesh.

-Amid concerns over potential unrest, Indian authorities in New Delhi have bolstered security measures around the High Commission of Bangladesh, located in the diplomatic enclave of Chanakyapuri.
-There is apprehension that the embassy could be targeted following the departure of former Prime Minister Sheikh Hasina from Bangladesh to India.
+The Indian Border Security Force (BSF) is significantly increasing its presence along the 4,000-kilometer border shared with Bangladesh.
+Acting Director General Daljit Singh Chaudhary, along with senior BSF officials, has traveled to Kolkata, the capital of West Bengal, which constitutes over half of the border with Bangladesh.
+From there, they will oversee and coordinate India's response to the unfolding crisis.

-The Indian government has issued advisories urging caution to its citizens, recommending against travel to Bangladesh until further notice.
-Those already in the country have been instructed to exercise extreme vigilance, limit their movements, and maintain regular communication with Indian diplomatic missions for assistance and guidance.
+In the Indian capital of New Delhi, police are on high alert for potential disturbances around the High Commission of Bangladesh, the Bangladeshi embassy located in the diplomatic district of Chanakyapuri.
+There are concerns that the embassy could become a target for protesters, particularly after the recent visit of former Prime Minister Sheikh Hasina to India.

-These measures underscore India's proactive stance in safeguarding its interests and ensuring the security of its citizens amidst the evolving situation in Bangladesh, reflecting the delicate diplomatic and security challenges faced in the region.
+The suspension of travel and heightened security measures reflect India's concerns about potential spillover effects from the political instability in Bangladesh.
+As the situation develops, India is taking steps to safeguard its interests and ensure stability in the region.

 Legal Disclaimer: